Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/presenting-your-findings/_index.md

 ### 2. Preparing a presentation

 Much of the preparation for your presentation will have been done while creating your report.
-The process for both is the same, but the main difference is that a presentation won’t go as in depth as a report and is more of a summary of information.
+The process for both is the same, but the main difference is that a presentation won’t go as in-depth as a report and is more of a summary of information.
 Most presentations will be between 10 and 30 minutes long (yours should only be 10).
 While this may sound like a long time, you will be surprised how quickly time can go when you talk, so the fundamental skill of preparing a presentation is choosing the information to share and thinking about how you will present it.

 Since you have already written a report, you have all the information that is going to go into the presentation already.
 What you need to think about is: